 The Southern Illinois University (SIU) School of Medicine General Surgery Residency Program has partnered with Southern Illinois Healthcare (SIH) to send 3rd and 4th year general surgery residents to train alongside surgeons practicing in southern Illinois’ hospitals.

 The initiative, which began July 1, allows trainees to be exposed to a more rural setting with a significant need for surgery services.
-Each participating resident will live in Carbondale, Ill., and work a one- to two-month rotation under the guidance of selected area surgeons working at hospitals in the SIH network: Memorial Hospital of Carbondale, Herrin Hospital and St. Joseph Memorial Hospital.
+Each participating resident will live in Carbondale, IL, and work a one- to two-month rotation under the guidance of selected area surgeons working at hospitals in the SIH network: Memorial Hospital of Carbondale, Herrin Hospital and St. Joseph Memorial Hospital.

 “We are very excited to expand our residents’ experiences to include physician teachers from a more rural setting,” said Satyadeep Bhattacharya, MD, colorectal surgeon and newly appointed Southern Illinois Assistant Program Director for the residency program.
 “Our ultimate goal is to make sure our residents are exposed to all types of practices and as many surgical cases as possible before entering the work force.
 SIU has always been known for being on the leading edge of surgical education.”
 SIU already has its family medicine residents rotate in southern Illinois.